Israel tries to contain the fallout after some allies support ICC prosecutor's request for warrants

 Israeli Foreign Minister Israel Katz headed to France on Tuesday in response, and his meetings there could set the tone for how countries navigate the warrants — if they are eventually issued — and whether they could pose a threat to Israeli leaders.

 Israel still has the support of its top ally, the United States, as well as other Western countries that spoke out against the decision.
-But if the warrants are issued, they could complicate international travel for Netanyahu and Gallant, even if they do not face any immediate risk of prosecution because Israel itself is not a member of the court.
+But if the warrants are issued, they could complicate international travel for Netanyahu and Israeli Defense Minister Yoav Gallant, even if they do not face any immediate risk of prosecution because Israel itself is not a member of the court.

+The prosecutor also requested warrants for Hamas leaders Yahya Sinwar, Mohammed Deif and Ismail Haniyeh.
+Hamas is already considered an international terrorist group by the West.
+Both Sinwar and Deif are believed to be hiding in Gaza.
+But Haniyeh, the supreme leader of the Islamic militant group, is based in Qatar and frequently travels across the region.
+Qatar, like Israel, is not a member of the ICC.

 As Israeli leaders came to grips with the prosecutor's decision, violence continued in the region, with an Israeli raid in the occupied West Bank killing at least seven Palestinians, including a local doctor, according to Palestinian health officials.